Economic Strength Methodology

 rate of growth is not absolutely stable.

-While over the nine years it averages 2.5%, there are obvious
+While over the ten years it averages 2.3%,

-not nearly as stable as the Mythical Area.
+not nearly as consistent as the Mythical Area.
 The growth line is not straight

 but goes up and down.

-growth of Construction Jobs for Great Falls is not absolutely consistent, it
+the rate of growth of Construction Jobs for Fargois not absolutely

-is considerably more stable than the Sebastian –
+consistent, it is considerably more stable than the

-and the Mythical Area, Sebastian – Vero Beach had an average annual increase
+and the Mythical Area, Hammond had an average annual increase

-of 2.5% over the nine years.
+of 2.3% over the ten years.
 As you can see in the graph, the rate of growth

 was extremely volatile.